-ai=j=1iTijw
+We can decompose the variance of the breeding values to Aσ2a = TDT’σ2a, where T is a triangular matrix relating individuals to their ancestors (it holds information on gene transmission), and Dσ2a includes the variance of the breeding values of the founders and variance of the Mendelian sampling terms of the non-founders.
+Following this, we can express additive genetic values a = Tw, where w follows a normal distribution with mean zero and variance Dσ2a .
+Hence, we can further partition an individual’s breeding value into the contribution of founders breeding values and non-founders’ Mendelian sampling terms (including the individual itself) as

+ai=j=1iTijw[Woolliams et al., 1999].

+We can then specify different groups generating the Mendelian sampling term and assign individuals to the groups (called “path” in the Implementation).
+If we summarise the group-specific contributions, we can partition the breeding values into a = a1 + a2 + … + am, where 1 to m are different groups, and quantify group contributions to the overall genetic trend.

 The partitioning method has been used in a number of cases.
 Gorjanc et al. [5] and Gorjanc et al. [6] estimated contributions of national breeding programmes to Brows-Swiss and Holstein country-specific and global genetic trends. Špehar et al. [7] estimated contributions of national selection and importation in Croatian Simmental cattle. Škorput et al. [8] estimated the contribution of national selection and importation in two pig breeds in Croatia, and extended the analysis with the quantification of uncertainty [2].
-However, these studies used dedicated software implementations of the partitioning method, for which no open-source software exists.
+However, these studies used manual implementations of the partitioning method, for which no open-source software exists.

-The aim of this paper is to: i) present the AlphaPart R package; and ii) demonstrate it with a simulated pig breeding example that quantifies nucleus-multiplier gene flow and the contribution of nucleus and multiplier selection on genetic gain in the two tiers.
+The aim of this paper is to: i) present the AlphaPart R package; and ii) demonstrate it with a simulated stylized multi-tier breeding example that quantifies nucleus-multiplier gene flow and the contribution of nucleus and multiplier selection on genetic gain in the two tiers.

 Implementation

 We first demonstrate the AlphaPart package and its functions on an example dataset.
-Next, we describe the simulation of a pig breeding example to demonstrate the use of AlphaPart.
+Next, we describe the simulation of a stylized multi-tier breeding example to demonstrate the use of AlphaPart.

 AlphaPart

 AlphaPart is an R package available from CRAN repository at https://CRAN.R-project.org/package=AlphaPart.
 It consists of the main function AlphaPart() for partitioning breeding values and auxiliary functions for manipulating data and summarizing, visualizing, and saving results.
-The package includes an example dataset AlphaPart.ped, which includes a four-generation pedigree and information about the generation, country, gender, and breeding values.
-Below we describe and demonstrate the functions with the dataset.

 We install and load the package with:

 > install.packages(pkg = “AlphaPart”) > library(package = "AlphaPart")

-The package includes an example dataset AlphaPart.ped, which includes a four-generation pedigree and information about the generation, country, gender, and breeding values.
-Below we describe and demonstrate the functions with the dataset.
+The package includes an example dataset AlphaPart.ped.
+We show the first few lines below.
+The dataset includes a four-generation pedigree (individual IId, father FId, and mother MId) and information about the generation (gen), country, gender, and breeding values for trait 1 (bv1) and trait 2 (bv2).